ansarkhan/unit-6-homework/README.md

 To dos:

 // Create form in HTML
-  // Upon form submission, add value to array
+  // Upon form submission, add value to array - DONE
   // upon form submission, remove value from array

 // Array of all values